QHZSS/Clean-and-Learn/README.md

 dataset.
 The experiment results show that Clean-and-Learn achieves a ROUGE-L score of 75.8 and an accuracy of 70.5% in API question answering, which significantly outperforms state-of-the-art approaches.

+We  propose  a  novel  API  QA  method  named Clean-and-Learn, which aims to improve robustness to spurious solutions.
+Unlike traditional methods, Clean-and-Learnonly needs weak supervision to train the API QA model.
+First, it cleans the spurious candidate solutions from weakly supervised dataset though anumber of scoring functions.
+Hence, only high-quality (top-k) candidate solutionsare involved for training.
+Next, it learns a robust QA model via multi-task learningon the selected candidates.

+We evaluate the effectiveness of the proposed Clean-and-Learn on ApiQaSet, a dataset that we created with 200 API QAs on the Java documentation.
+We compare Clean-and-Learn with the state-of-the-art API QA methods (OpenAPIBot [4] andAPIBot [2]) and general weakly supervised learning methods (BLANC [12], Single-Hop BERT [28] and Hard-EM [5]).
+The results show that Clean-and-Learn obtains an accuracy of 70.5% in API question answering, which significantly outperforms existing  rule  based  and  weakly  supervised  approaches  and  achieves  comparable results to that of fully supervised models.

 ## ApiQaSet

 ApiQaSet consists of 200 API-related questions.
-The proportions of the three cate-gories of questions are 41%, 40%, and 19%, respectively.
+The proportions of the three categories of questions are 41%, 40%, and 19%, respectively.
 We split dataset (70%/30%) into train/test dataset.
-Each record ofour dataset is a question-answer-solution triple:
+Each record of our dataset is a question-answer-solution triple:
 1. Question: the title, body and category of the question.
 2. Answer: the textual answer of the question.
-3. Solution: the start-end index of one occurrence of the an-swer
+3. Solution: the start-end index of one occurrence of the answer.

 ## Getting Started